 Reconciliation is an ongoing project that was inspired by Emma’s visit to the Holocaust museum in Jerusalem in 2012 and centres around a marble sculpture that combines the respective wounds of Jesus Christ and a concentration camp prisoner.
-The project is complemented by 3D, digital and video works and was successfully launched at London’s Noho Studios in December 2016.
+If you are interested in a collaboration or potential exhibition with Reconciliation please contact Emma via the contact page.

 Reconciliation was inspired by two seemingly divergent yet iconic historical milestones – the Holocaust and the crucifixion of Jesus Christ – and reflects on the connection between atrocities past and present.
 Through careful arrangement of iconic imagery, the project confronts the contemporary overexposure and indifference to conflict and brutality.
 By exposing lessons unlearned, Reconciliation looks unflinchingly at the fallibility of humankind and asks what morality is in today’s society.